This exploration is for all ages, as the colored smilies show. You can craft World War II printable planes with your whole family together!

 Step 3: Show What You Know

-Make a three things page, telling three things you learned about the Battle of Britain, WWII airplanes, or WWII in general.
+Make a three things page, telling three things you learned about the Battle of Britain, World War II airplanes, or World War II, in general.
 Divide a sheet of paper into three sections, give each section a heading, and then draw a picture and write a caption about each of the three things.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.